Don’t we all wish there were more than 24 hours in a day?

 Phones can be great tools to help with work, but social media and other apps are just too tempting.

-(This also helps you cut down on screen time without slashing productivity)
+(You’ll also cut down on screen time without slashing productivity)

 Why it works: Timers and alarms on your phone can work, but it may be tempting to check Instagram while you’re checking the time.
 Analog tools like physical timers and calendars serve their purpose without the temptation of social media.